 * ENGINEERING EXCEPTIONS: For all engineering majors, the AGSC voted to allow the hour requirements in Area II to be reduced from 12 SH to 9 SH and in Area IV to be reduced from 12 SH to 9 SH.
 This reduction allowed for additional hours (6 semester hours) to be added to Area V for engineering majors so that required math and science courses could be taken prior to transfer that would meet national engineering accreditation standards (ABET).
 The ACCS has adopted this exception.
 Engineering students may take 9 hours in Area II, 9 hours in Area IV, and 25 to 29 hours in Area V.

 * Must complete a 6-semester-hour sequence in Literature or History.

 * For Humanities, Social/Behavioral Sciences, and Area V Electives: Some 4-year institutions require a specific course or courses in the indicated areas.
-Check the STARS Guide and Area V page of your intended transfer institution for additional guidance.
+Check the Alabama Transfers Guide and Area V page of your intended transfer institution for additional guidance.
 Transfer credits may not exceed 50% of those required for the 4-year degree.

 * 12 semester hours in Areas II and IV are required for the associate degree.

 Area II: Humanities and Fine Arts